-Excess coverage can be purchased through Louisville Area Governmental Self-Insurance Trust.
+Excess coverage for liability claims can be purchased through Louisville Area Governmental Self-Insurance Trust when available.
 TARC participates in the Louisville Area Governmental Self Insurance Trust (the "Trust").
 The Trust provides insurance coverage on liability claims made in excess of each member's deductible amount.
 The amount of coverage available to TARC could be limited by the total assets of the Trust.